clemsos/writings/_quora/2018-08-23-Which-country-has-less-poverty-and-looks-cleaner-and-organized-France-the-UK-or-Spain.md

 language: en
 title: |
     Which country has less poverty and looks
-    "cleaner" and organized, France, the UK, or Spain? - Quora
+    "cleaner" and organized, France, the UK, or Spain?
 ---

 This is not a question of country but of cities, districts or even